 Myth: Synchronous Is Fail-Safe

-Bware of a false sense of security when it comes to synchronous replication.
+Beware of a false sense of security when it comes to synchronous replication.
 Synchronous replication is designed for disasters in which the production data center fails before (or at the same time as) the lines used to replicate data to the backup data center (or a DRaaS provider’s data center).
 In rolling disasters, where replication lines fail first, the production data center continues to produce data.
 Then, when the disaster reaches the primary data center, this yet-to-be replicated data is lost and cannot be recovered.
 Because the organization may not have built rolling disasters and data loss into its risk mitigation plans, response time, recovery, and availability may also be compromised.

-Myth: Max Availability = Zero Data Loss
+Myth: Data Guard Max Availability = Continuous Application Availability

 In three-data-center topologies, the organization replicates synchronously to a nearby data center and asynchronously to a more distant data center.
 If the synchronous replication to the nearby data center ceases (as in a rolling disaster), and the primary site continues to produce data, the organization will lose that data.
-As with other data loss scenarios, recovery time increases and risks of noncompliance, reputation damage, and financial exposure climb.
+As with other data loss scenarios, recovery time—and therefore, downtime—increases and risks of noncompliance, reputation damage, and financial exposure climb.
 In other words, in spite of its tremendous complexity and cost, your three-data-center solution won’t save you.